 I know things have been quiet on this site for awhile, and I have a simple explanation—I took a job.
 And not just any job: in early 2016 I was asked to head up the legal project management and process improvement function for an AmLaw 150 law firm.
 For a guy who bills himself as an expert in LPM and process improvement, this would probably seem like too good an opportunity to pass up.
 And it was, although I wasn’t without reservations when I finally said yes.

 You see, I have intentionally avoided BigLaw for as long as I’ve been a lawyer.
 Continue reading

 A bit of a mea culpa here: This is a post I started working on months ago and then never published because I didn’t think I’d gotten things quite right.
 As longtime readers will recognize, this is fundamentally inconsistent with the Lean Startup principles I espouse–better to put the darn thing out there and see what people think about it than to let it languish while I noodle on potentially unimportant details.

-And with that explanation, here I post my version of the Business Model Canvas that I’m calling the Practice Model Canvas.
+And with that explanation, here I post my version of the Business Model Canvas for lawyers and law firms that I’m calling the Practice Model Canvas.

 A few simple instructions/recommendations:Continue reading

 As you can tell from my last post, I’m a big fan of visual thinking and visual management tools.
 I personally use the Lean Canvas and the Business Model Canvas for both myself and my clients, but I’ve often thought that the idea of a canvas would work well in other areas of legal practice as well.